 Paid-members only Takayuki Kubo's search for the elusive Goodenough 'G' Logo T-shirt - BrushZero Ver.
 1 Me, Takayuki Kubo… I’ve been a writer for four months now.
 Earning a meager 100,000 yen a month, not much, but I spend most of it on clothes, so I guess I pay quite a bit of attention to fashion.
 Lately, though, there's something that'

 'Rita Ackermann Works 1993-1996' - H Magazine December 1998 The world’s first Rita Ackermann art collection, Rita Ackermann Works 1993–1996, is finally here from "H" (Magazine)!
 This ultra-rare art book, limited to only 7,000 copies worldwide, spans over 100 pages and includes hidden sketches and diaries.
-Each copy is individually numbered, making it a
+Each copy is individually numbered, making it

 'Licence To Thrill' - Vogue US May 1999 License To Thrill - Our bond girl hits the sand running in dangerously sexy swimwear and ready-for-action separates.
-Photos: Ellen von Unwerth Fashion Editor: Grace Coddington Hair: Recine MUA: Susan Sterling for Awake FOR YOUR EYES ONLY - Make your getaway in Moschino Mare's leopard-print string bikini, about
+Photos: Ellen von Unwerth Fashion Editor: Grace Coddington Hair: Recine MUA: Susan Sterling for Awake FOR YOUR EYES ONLY - Make your getaway in Moschino Mare's leopard-print string bikini,

 'Dr. Jacobs & Mr. Marc' - Harper's Bazaar September 1999 How New York's grooviest downtown designer also became Paris' Prince of Glamorama.
 Fashion Editor: Brana Wolf Photography: Inez Van Lamsweerde & Vinoodh Matadin In the world according to Marc Jacobs, New York is understatedly cool; Paris, hot and sexy.
 New York is melancholy; Paris, optimistic.
 New York